SirDank/dank.tool/README.md

 - Try not to spam the [ ENTER ] key on the exe's terminal as it can cause the program to take in the wrong input, if this has occurred, close the exe and relaunch it.

 - When the tool is running and performing a task, if you click inside the console window, a white rectangle appears and the task is paused.
 To continue performing the task, press the down arrow key.

+- When on the main menu, you can resize the window to your preferred size and then enter "refresh" as input to re-align the UI.

 - Documentation for developers can be found at the bottom.